Hezbollah Al-Hejaz: Early Activities

 The Hizbullah of the Hijaz was founded in May 1987 with active encouragement from Iran.
 Hijaz is generally used as the name of the western part of Saudi Arabia.
 Here it was denoting the whole country, as using the name Saudi Arabia would imply recognition of the Al Saud ruling dynasty.

 The organization carried out several attacks in Saudi Arabia in the second half of the 1980s.
 In August 1987, an explosion occurred at a petroleum facility in Ra's al-Ju'ayma and in March the following year a petrochemical industry in Jubail was attacked.
 Ra's Tanura refinery was also attacked.
 Several Saudi policemen were killed and wounded in clashes with Hizbullah fighters.
-The Saudi authorities answered with wide-spread arrests among suspected Shia activists.
+The Saudi authorities answered with widespread arrests among suspected Shia activists.

 The organization was also strongly suspected of being responsible for a number of attacks against Saudi targets abroad, such as diplomats etc. These attacks were never officially claimed by Hezbollah al-Hejaz.

 After the end of the Iran-Iraq war in 1988, relations again thawed between the two countries.

 In 1993, King Fahd, responding positively to more moderate parts of the Shia opposition and met several of its representatives.
 Desiring to end Shiite opposition to the government, Fahd promised to work towards improving conditions for Shiites in Saudi Arabia.
 This took the form of, amongst other things, ordering the elimination of derogatory terms for Shiites from textbooks, removing certain other forms of explicit discrimination, and of allowing many Saudi Shiite exiles to return to Saudi Arabia.

 Although formally not a partner to the agreement and even voicing disagreements with it, Hizbullah al-Hejaz members were included in the amnesty and the organization generally abided by its terms.
-The organization’s members mainly refrained from overt opposition politics and concentrated on religious, social and educational activities.
+The organization's members mainly refrained from overt opposition politics and concentrated on religious, social and educational activities.